San Jose, Occidental Mindoro: Economy

 Other major agricultural products include corn, garlic, onions, and root crops.
 Aquaculture is well-developed in San Jose which is known for its export quality lapu-lapu, bangus (milkfish), and sugpo (prawn).
 The town has abundant coastal and marine resources which provide an ample supply of fish and marine products for local consumption and exports.

 Commercial livestock and poultry farms producing layers, broilers and meat products also exist.
 San Jose has a large number of agricultural support facilities such as rice mills, warehouses, solar dryers, and the like.

 Registered commercial establishments number more than a thousand, and the public market, the center of commercial activities, is the largest in the province of Occidental Mindoro.
-Major fast food chains and local restaurants serve residents and tourists alike, while retail shopping centers such as San Jose Town Mall offer shopping conveniences.
-Pharmacies and major banks can also be found in town.
+Major fast food chains such as McDonalds, Mang Inasal, Chowking, Jollibee San Jose and Labangan Highway Branches, and local restaurants serve residents and tourists alike, while retail shopping centers such as Gaisano Capital San Jose, Unitop San Jose, SaveMore Shopping Center, Novo - United General Merchandise, and San Jose Town Mall offer shopping conveniences.
+Pharmacies are also scattered in the town center and nearby areas.
+Major banks such as Metrobank, Landbank of the Philippines, Development Bank of the Philippines, Philippine National Bank, Veterans Bank, Tamaraw Rural Bank, Chinabank San Jose and Labangan Branches, BDO Network Bank, BPI BanKo, Rizal Microbank - a Subsidiary of RCBC, First Consolidated Bank, City Savings Bank - a Subsidiary of Unionbank, Cardbank Branches can also be found in town.
+Numerous 7/11 branches are also present in major districts of the municipality.
+Dali Grocery has opened its first branch located along the National Highway in Bagong Silang which may open another branch in major locations in town.

 Other industries include hollow blocks making, handicrafts, furniture, sweet goods and other food products (pasalubong), and other small-scale enterprises and home-based businesses.
-Andrea Benoya's Te Ands' handicrafts are inspired by Mangyan tribe's Mindoro's culture.
-Her creations include hand-beaded Pakudos, necklace, cross stitch, fashion accessory, souvenir, key chains, embroidered wallets, apparels, accessories, seashells, coconut shells and handwoven Ramit textile woven on a backstrap loom.

 Economic growth is likely to rise in the next decade with the influx of business interests, along with planned power and water supply improvements.